Zsailer/rich-context-from-jupyter-telemetry/README.md

 # rich-context-from-jupyter-telemetry

-A demo where we build "rich context" from Jupyter's Telemetry System
+A demo where we build "rich context" from Jupyter's Telemetry System.